Bitcoin Ordinals Portfolio Tracking: Sats, Inscriptions, and the UTXO Trap (2026)

 - Reconcile to the Bitcoin chain with ordinal-aware tracing and an audit trail.

-How Wag3s helps
+How Wag3s handles it

-Wag3s Folio tracks Ordinals as inscribed sats through ordinal-aware UTXO tracing, flags inscribed-sat UTXOs so they are not spent as fees, keeps Ordinal NFTs separate from BRC-20, and surfaces the data for the jurisdiction-specific tax characterisation.
+Wag3s Folio tracks Ordinals as inscribed sats through ordinal-aware UTXO tracing, flags inscribed-sat UTXOs so they are not spent as fees, keeps Ordinal NFTs separate from BRC-20, and surfaces the result for the jurisdiction-specific tax characterisation.
 See the Folio product page.

 Further reading